Sequor-Robotics/Anomaly_detection_dataset/README.md

 Negative data, which starts with prefix 'N', includes six scenarios: straight/curve driving near static obstacles, jerky driving, crashing to wall, crashing to dynamic obstacle approaching straight, crashing to crossing dynamic obstacle, and dangerous escape from crossing dynamic obstacle.

-Table below describes the structure and the composition of this dataset.
+Table below describes the structure and the composition of the dataset.

 |Type|Scenario|Scenario ID|# trials|distance [m]|
 |:---:|:---:|:---:|:---:|:---:|